 The 1984 USA men’s Olympic basketball team was made up of the best college players America had to offer — Michael Jordan, Chris Mullin, Sam Perkins, and Patrick Ewing, to name a few.
 It is worth mentioning that several, later to be Hall-of-Famers, did not make the team—namely John Stockton and Charles Barkley.

-The All-Star roster was made up of NBA greats, the likes of Magic, Bird, Thomas, McHale, Walton, Ainge, Parrish, Worthy, and Drexler, among others.
+The All-Star roster was made up of NBA greats such as Magic, Bird, Thomas, McHale, Walton, Ainge, Parrish, Worthy, and Drexler.
 Even though their roster changed from game-to-game, the consensus was that Team USA did not stand a chance.
 However, to the surprise of many, Michael Jordan & Co. went on to dismantle the NBA’ greats in EVERY SINGLE GAME.